AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 guillaume@ubuntu:~/0x01$
 ```

-### 12. Fizz Buzz
+### 12-fizzbuzz.py*
-*   File: **12-fizzbuzz.py**

 *Write a function that prints the numbers from 1 to 100 separated by a space.*

 1. For multiples of three print Fizz instead of the number and for multiples of five print 6.
-Buzz.
 2. For numbers which are multiples of both three and five print FizzBuzz.
 3. Prototype: def fizzbuzz():
 4. Each element should be followed by a space